 Also of interest is that Indian Springs has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Indian Springs doesn't have a public transportation system that people use for their commute.
+Indian Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Indian Springs is nearly on par with the US average for all cities of 21.84%: 17.42% of adults 25 and older in Indian Springs have a bachelor's degree or advanced degree.